conor19w/Binance-Futures-Trading-Bot/README.md

 * the [TIME_INTERVAL](https://github.com/conor19w/Binance-Futures-Trading-Bot/blob/120baa9bb0b6f17d31daedb5769428b95ee3930e/Bot.py#L949) variable is the interval for the candlesticks we want to trade on.
 * next we want to choose our TA strategy, this is done after [line 1077](https://github.com/conor19w/Binance-Futures-Trading-Bot/blob/120baa9bb0b6f17d31daedb5769428b95ee3930e/Bot.py#L1077), uncomment a strategy or call a new strategy you have written yourself here, the 'prediction' variable is used to tell the script to go short (0), go long (1), or go flat (-99). this should be returned by custom functions for the strategy to be executed correctly
 * some of the pre-coded strategies return a 'Type' variable, if a strategy returns the 'Type' variable you must call the [SetSLTP()](https://github.com/conor19w/Binance-Futures-Trading-Bot/blob/120baa9bb0b6f17d31daedb5769428b95ee3930e/TradingStrats.py#L750) function in order to set the corresponding Stop loss value, and Take profit value, this function is found in TradingStrats.py
+* Now just run the script and wait a few minutes for it top pull the data and begin backtesting
 ### Run strategies live in [Bot.py](https://github.com/conor19w/Binance-Futures-Trading-Bot/blob/main/Bot.py)
 ---
 __Run strategies at your own risk I am not responsible for your trading decisions, futures are risky and proper risk management should be adhered to at all times, always have a stoploss__